The Hubstaff Chrome app is now available on the Chrome Web Store, allowing you to track time natively from your Chromebook computer.

 Installing the Chrome App

-After adding the application, you’ll be redirected to your Chrome Apps page, where you can click the Hubstaff icon to start the app.
+After adding the application, click the Hubstaff icon to open the app.

 Now, you can log in with your Hubstaff credentials, and begin tracking time to your assigned projects!